February 9–11, 2017 North American blizzard: Connecticut

-Rhode Island
+Rhode Island and Massachusetts

 A state legislative meeting between Representatives and Senators was reportedly cancelled as well as all legislative meetings on February 9.
 Travel and parking bans were also put into place in many towns, including Providence, as well as the cancellations of most schools.
 Blizzard conditions were recorded in at least four locations in Rhode Island, including Block Island, North Smithfield, Providence, and Westerly.
 The criteria for blizzard conditions are met when falling and/or blowing snow drops visibility to 0.25 mi or less, and sustained winds reach at least 35 mph for at least three hours.

-Massachusetts

-Schools in Boston were closed because of the storms.
+Schools in Boston, Massachusetts were closed because of the storms.
 Governor Charlie Baker announced on February 8 a two-hour delay for any non-emergency state employees, in order for crews to quickly treat roads and respond to any crashes that occur.
 Blizzard conditions were recorded in at least eight locations in Massachusetts, including Beverly, Boston, Chatham, Hyannis, Marshfield, Martha's Vineyard, New Bedford, and Provincetown.

-New Jersey

-Late on February 8, Governor Chris Christie announced that all state offices would be closed due to the snowstorm, advising workers to stay home.
-Many schools were also closed as well.

-By mid-day on February 9, state police had informed news outlets that they had responded to around 145 crashes since midnight.
-A 45 mph speed limit was implemented on the Garden State Parkway from exit 125 to the northern state line.
-Transit services were also suspended.